versionpress/versionpress/docs/Dev-Setup.md

 Have a ☕ as this will take a while, initially.

+> **Tip**: From time to time, it's useful to clean up everything and pull latest Docker images: `npm run refresh-dev`.

 ## Exploring dockerized environment

 For regular development, you'll want to have a test WordPress site which is provided for you – you don't need to set up MAMP or XAMPP or anything like that.
 Just run: